plone/mockup-training/intro.rst

 a manageable, reproducible, stable and testable state.

 Until now, JavaScript in Plone was added here and there by core modules and addons to the the Resource Registry of Plone.
-We did only have the possibility to define a order, in which JavaScript resources should be loaded.
+It was only possible to define the order in which JavaScript resources should be loaded.
 The order could be defined relative to another JavaScript resource.
 Same is valid for CSS resources.
 It was not possible to declare dependencies to other JavaScript resources.
-Wether they were available, because they were loaded beforehand into the global namespace, or the script threw an error.
+Either they were available, because they were loaded beforehand into the global namespace, or the script threw an error.
 None - or rarely any - of the JavaScript within Plone was tested.
-Developers need to know a fair amount of Plone developing to contribute JavaScript or CSS resources to it.
-Defining resources, registering those in the registry, or at least knowledge about the (now deprecated) portal_skins machinery.
+Developers needed to know a fair amount of Plone developing to contribute JavaScript or CSS resources to it, such as defining resources, registering those in the registry, or at least knowledge about the (now deprecated) portal_skins machinery.
 Therefore, mainly Python developers were contributing JavaScript code.
 It was too hard and boring for Frontend developers to help out here.

 Plone's new theming engine ``Diazo`` solved some of the problems.
 But still, JavaScript code was untested, without a defined set of dependencies...
-It worked or worked not often only by accident.
+It did or did not work, often only by accident.

 Mockup gives us an elegant solution to all of the problems outlined above: By using RequireJS modules (as well as the Common JS based node modules for the